CodaBool/p14-financial-tracker/README.md

 Open Source and free.
 Own your own data, and secure it with login based authentication.
 Deploy it yourself locally or use the Vercel platform combined with MongoDB Atlas.

+# 🖊️ Details
+> I have written a post about why and how this was created [here](https://codabool.com/blog/18)

 # Self-host
 This project can be self-hosted for use.
 Follow the steps below